Software Projects

 DOS-B004-Support for WindowsNT

-A few days after my first experiments with a DOS-Bootdisk and a network share in 2004, I decided to create a more convenience environment.
+A few days after my first experiments with a DOS-Bootdisk and a network share in 2004, I decided to create a more convenient environment.
 Since Win9X was ineligible, I try to find a solution under WindowsNT 4.0.

 Two problems have to be solved:

-- The process has to access the port without interceptions.
+• The process has to access the port without interceptions.
 Otherwise the performance degradation was too high.

 My solution is a combination of a physical device driver (PDD) and a virtual device driver (VDD) for the virtual dos machine (VDM).
 Every program which runs in a VDM loads the VDD.
 This DLL connects to the PDD.
 The PDD punches a hole of 4 bytes in the i386 I/O permission bitmap of this process.
 So the process can direct access the lower 4 bytes from the B004 register map.
 All other register are intercepted by the VDD and processed regularly over the PDD.
 If the process accesses the RESET or ANALYSE register an additional delay of 100ms is generated.